Virgil Village, Los Angeles

-Virgil Village is a neighborhood in Los Angeles, California.
+Virgil Village is a neighborhood within East Hollywood in Los Angeles, California, United States.

 History

 In 1985, when the restaurant Cha Cha Cha opened at the corner of Virgil Avenue and Melrose Avenue, the Los Angeles Times questioned its location on Melrose Avenue and described the area as both "graffiti-splattered" and "shabby".
 Nine years later, in 1994, the Times stated that Cha Cha Cha owner Mario Tamayo had started a "renaissance" in the area.

 In 1994, the city, in conjunction with the Los Angeles Neighborhood Initiative (LANI), installed banners in the neighborhood with the name Virgil Village.
 Also that year, Huell Howser visited the neighborhood as part of his PBS series Visiting... with Huell Howser.

 In 1996, Virgil Village was one of seven Los Angeles neighborhoods to receive federal funding for improvements.
 Trees, street lights and bus shelters would be added to the community.
 The funds were disbursed through LANI and the improvements were focused on Virgil Avenue, the neighborhoods major thoroughfare.

 By 2007, panaderías, carnicerias and other small, local stores were being replaced with upscale businesses.
 In 2011, Virgil Village received additional funding from LANI for traffic calming.
 In 2014, bike lanes and new crosswalks were dedicated at a community event sponsored by Councilmember Mitch O'Farrell.

 In the fall of 2016, after 30 years in the neighborhood, Cha Cha Cha restaurant closed and the name Cha Cha Cha was re-used for a condominium development that was built on the restaurant's site.
 In 2017, after 77 years in the neighborhood, The Smog Cutter, a local bar, closed.